-On this spiritual journey to India you will find yourself on a mystical spiritual adventure that will take you throughout the country of northern India, on six plane rides, and a rickshaw ride.
-You will see a magnificent light show, and take a sunrise boat cruise on the sacred Ganges River.
-You will explore ancient and modern cities, ashrams, temples, fire temples, colorful bazaars, and much more!
+Find yourself on a mystical spiritual adventure that will take you throughout the country experiencing the Himalayas, Northern/Southern India.
+Travel on six plane rides, a rickshaw ride and a sunrise boat cruise on the sacred Ganges River.
+Enjoy a magnificent light show.
+Explore ancient and modern cities, ashrams, temples, fire temples, colorful bazaars, and so much more!

 “Are there not many holy places on this earth?

 Yet which of them would equal in the balance to one speck of the Kashi’s dust?

 Are there not many rivers running to the sea?

 Yet which of them is like the River of Heaven in the Kashi?